wp-plugins/paypal-payment-button-by-vcita/readme.txt

 == Frequently Asked Questions ==

-= How to custmize my PayPal Payment Button =
-The button is automatically inherits your theme design, and you can easily customize using inline CSS.
+= How to custmize my PayPal or Stripe Payment Button = The button is automatically inherits your theme design, and you can easily customize using inline CSS.

 = How to link my PayPal account with the plugin =